Lucasinsa/BackendEcommerce/README.md

-# Sprint 5: Persistence in MongoDB
+# Challenge 2: Advanced Mongo

 ## ¿How it works?